Monitor and investigate

 Unified dashboards

 Using the unified dashboard experience, you can monitor log, metric, and span charts in one place.
-Unified dashboard
+Dashboard displays multiple tables and charts visualizing data.

 As a starting point, you can use our pre-built dashboards without having to query your data.
 Start with one of these then customize it to fit your needs.
 You can edit the description, labels, and sections, add/delete visualizations, and change chart queries.
 Pre-built dashboards are available for every service reporting to Cloud Observability.
 Use the Global Service dashboard to view all your services from one dashboard.
 Change the service variable value to view a specific service.
 Or you can use the individual service dashboards to view a single service.

 You can manually create charts for a dashboard using a query builder that works for logs, metrics, and spans.
 Use filters and groupings to see just the data you want.
-Unified query builder
+Unified Query Builder shows how you can select options to query spans grouped by customer.

 Instead of the builder, you can use the Unified Query Language (UQL) in the editor to build more fine-grained queries on logs, metrics, and spans.